data61/landshark/README.md

 algorithm for model learning.

 There are no actual models in landshark.
-It is really just a training and query data conversion system, to get shapefiles and geotifs to and from 'tfrecord' files which can be read efficiently by tensorflow.
+It is really just a training and query data conversion system to get shapefiles and geotiffs to and from 'tfrecord' files which can be read efficiently by tensorflow.

 The choice of models is up to the user: arbitary tensorflow models are fine, as